The Inversion of the Truth: What is the “Gospel”?

 4. God raised Him on the third day

-5. The Gospel brings life, peace, and freedom through truth
+5. The Gospel (Good News) brings Joy, peace, and freedom through truth

 What makes the Gospel life-giving?